Online Learning: A Modern Introduction Using Convex Optimization: FTRL with Linearized Losses

 \section{FTRL with Linearized Losses}

-An important difference between OMD and FTRL is that here the update rule seems way more expensive than in OMD, because we need to solve an optimization problem at each step.
-However, it turns out we can use FTRL on \emph{linearized losses} and obtain the same bound with the same computational complexity of OMD.
+An important difference between \ac{OMD} and \ac{FTRL} is that here the update rule seems way more expensive than in \ac{OMD}, because we need to solve a convex optimization problem at each step.
+However, it turns out we can use \ac{FTRL} on \emph{linearized losses} and obtain the same bound with the same computational complexity as that of \ac{OMD}.

-Consider the case in which the losses are linear, i.e., $\ell_t(\bx) =\langle \bg_t, \bx\rangle, \ t=1,\dots,T$, we have that the prediction of FTRL is
+Consider the case in which the losses are linear, i.e., $\ell_t(\bx) =\langle \bg_t, \bx\rangle, \ t=1,\dots,T$, we have that the prediction of \ac{FTRL} is